nikyoudale/CocoaCryptoMac/README.md

 -----END PUBLIC KEY-----
 ```

 i.e. the header and footer are missing the words "RSA".
 These are just different encodings of the same public key.
-There's an excellent answer on stackoverflow talking about this: http://stackoverflow.com/a/29707204/692395
+There's an excellent answer on stackoverflow talking about this: http://stackoverflow.com/a/29707204/692395.
+More good info here: http://blog.oddbit.com/2011/05/08/converting-openssh-public-keys/.

 The first format is also known as PEM DER ASN.1 PKCS#1 RSA Public key